mcw-rcc/mcw-rcc.github.io/docs/user-guide/access/login.md

 ### Web-based

 [Open OnDemand](ondemand.md#command-line-terminal) includes a command-line terminal app that connects you to the cluster via SSH.
 This is the simplest method for users connecting from Windows computers.
 However, this method does not account for X11.
-If you plan to run windowed applications, please see the [X11](#using-ssh-with-x11) guide below.
+If you plan to run windowed applications, please see the [X11](#using-ssh-with-x11) guide below or use the Remote Desktop inside OnDemand.
+This video on [how to connect to OnDemand](https://mcw0.sharepoint.com/:v:/s/RCCAdminSite/EUR9PjgZlwVLpSNai9MATkkB4tTG6bmzsT7TJ1Qdqz35Wg?e=2NG4k6){:target="_blank"} also shows how to open the Remote Desktop.

 ### From Windows